ms3056/Snippets/README.md

 These snippets are made for my personal use.
 I will not be taking requests to change them.
 If you find a bug I may fix it, but there are no guarantees.

+These snippets look best in Dark Mode. `Acent.css` anf `Cards.css` work good in Light Mode but not all of the snippets look nice in Light Mode.
+I will slowly fix the snippets to look nicer in Light Mode but since I don't use it my priority is low.

 ## Attribution

 The `Cards.css` snippet is mostly NOT MY OWN WORK.
 It was taken from the excellent AnuPpuccin theme.
 I have made significant changes, but the baseline was all of their work.
 Please visit their theme page: [AnuPpuccin GitHub](https://github.com/AnubisNekhet/AnuPpuccin) and please consider [Buying them a coffee](https://www.buymeacoffee.com/anubisnekhet).